The JasPer Project Home Page

 The following items are available for download:

-- Snapshot of the development version of JasPer from the master branch of the official JasPer Git repository (on GitHub).
+- snapshot of the most recent development version of JasPer from the master branch of the official JasPer Git repository (on GitHub).

-- distribution files for old versions of JasPer:
+- distribution files for some older versions of JasPer:

 - JasPer software license.